-Our program is intended to simulate having a personal trainer certified in Parkinson’s-specific exercise modalities available to work with you every day, at your convenience, adapting your workouts as needed to keep you safe and challenged.
+Our program is intended to simulate having a personal trainer certified in Parkinson’s-specific exercise modalities available to work with you every day, at your convenience, adapting your workouts as needed to keep you safe, motivated and challenged.

 Our “brain training” is based on the science of neuroplasticity.
-Strength training and cardio intervals “prime” your brain, so symptom-specific exercises can retrain the mind-body connection.
+Strength training and cardio intervals “prime” your brain, so symptom-specific exercises can work more effectively to retrain the mind-body connection.
 If you don’t believe us, ask these people with Parkinson’s, who have been doing the Delay the Disease program and are featured in our workouts.

-To download the app, you’ll need an iPhone, iPad, or Android smartphone or tablet.
+You’ll need an iPhone, iPad, or Android smartphone or tablet, broadband internet with WiFi, and a TV less than 10 years old.
 You’ll also need some light hand weights and a sturdy chair with no arms (like a kitchen chair or folding chair).
-There is some additional equipment required, which we provide: a fitness band (to see your results) and a Google Chromecast (to stream the videos on your TV).

 For the best experience, we recommend 6′ x 6′ floor space and a ceiling height of 8’.
 Ideally, this should be a space you can use consistently, without interrupting others or being interrupted.